-Two DB9 connectors are provided on the mounting bracket for input/output connections.
-To ensure that there is minimum susceptibility to EMI and minimum radiation it is important that the card mounting bracket be properly screwed into place and that there be a positive chassis ground.
-Also, proper EMI cabling techniques (cable connect to chassis ground at the aperture, shielded twisted-pair wiring, etc.) be used for the input/output wiring.
+A DB9 connector is provided on the mounting bracket for input/output connections.
+To ensure that there is minimum susceptibility to EMI and minimum radiation, it is important that the card mounting bracket be properly screwed into place and that there be a positive chassis ground.
+Also, proper EMI cabling techniques (cable connect to chassis ground at the aperture, shielded twisted pair wiring, etc.) be used for input/output wiring.